sklppr/releasenotes/README.md

 There are multiple ways to set environment variables:

-1. Create a **build plan variable** in Bamboo.
+1. Create a **global variable** or **build plan variable** in Bamboo.
 In this case, leave off the `bamboo_` prefix since Bamboo will add that automatically.
 2. Specify an **environment variable** for the Bamboo build task using the following syntax: `bamboo_Plan_Key="TEST-PLAN"`
 3. Place a **`releasenotes.env` file** in the same location as the script.
 The file is using YAML syntax: `bamboo_Plan_Key: TEST-PLAN`

-In general, environment variables set on a build task will overwrite build plan variables.
-Build plan variables are useful because they can be overridden using a custom build.
-However, some variables *have* to be set on the build task in order to use Bamboo’s global variables.
+In general, environment variables set on a build task will overwrite build plan variables which will overwrite global variables.
+Global or build plan variables are useful because they can be overridden using a custom build.
+However, some variables *have* to be set on the build task in order to use variable substitution.

 The variables from the `releasenotes.env` file won’t overwrite environment variables that are already set.
 Therefore, the file can be used for global configuration, storing sensitive information (e.g. passwords) or providing defaults that users can override in Bamboo.